buggregator/server/README.md

 **Latest dev release**

+To run the latest development release, use the following command:

 ```bash
 docker run --pull always -p 8000:8000 -p 1025:1025 -p 9912:9912 -p 9913:9913 ghcr.io/buggregator/server:dev
 ```

+> **Note:**
-> Note: You can omit `--pull always` argument if your docker-compose doesn't support it.
+> You can omit `--pull always` argument if your docker-compose doesn't support it.

 **Specific version**

+To run a specific version of Buggregator, use the following command:

 ```bash
 docker run -p 8000:8000 -p 1025:1025 -p 9912:9912 -p 9913:9913 ghcr.io/buggregator/server:v1.00
 ```

+> **Note:**
-> Note: You can omit unused ports if you use, for example, only `var-dumper`
+> You can omit unused ports if you only use, for example, `symfony/var-dumper`.

 ```bash
 docker run --pull always -p 9912:9912 ghcr.io/buggregator/server:latest